EPCCed/2026-07-27-Fortran-inter/episodes/10-modules-again.md

 Note that submodules do not contain `public` or `private` declarations.
 However, additional variables, types, or named constants may be defined in a submodule specification part.
-These a neither public nor private, but can only be accessed in the submodule and any descendants by host association.
+These are neither public nor private, but can only be accessed in the submodule and any descendants by host association.